notsag-dev/console-check/README.md

 # console-check
-Get console logs and errors for a list of urls.
+Get console logs, warnings and errors for a list of urls.
+It uses Puppeteer to navigate to the urls and capture console messages which are then sent to stdout (if any) with format `{url}:{type: ERROR | WARNING | LOG}:{message}`

 ## Install
 ```